tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 All conference participants are invited to submit abstracts representing their work, however the Program Committee reserves the right to schedule accepted abstracts to fit space and time constraints, as well as the right to limit the number of oral presentations by any single presenting author.

 Abstracts should be written in English for a general audience, providing context for your presentation and avoiding unexplained jargon.
 Abstract submissions are limited to no more than 6,000 characters (including spaces), and may include references, figures, tables, even supplemental material.
 See [abstracts from past conferences](https://biss.pensoft.net/collections) for examples.

+**NEW** If you are planning to attend the conference in person and have travel arrangements (e.g., visa, flights) or budget deadlines that require notification of acceptance of your abstract for presentation at the conference, please submit your abstract early and email [editor@tdwg.org](mailto:editor@tdwg.org) and inform us of your needs. _Make sure to include the ARPHA ID of your abstract in the title of your email._ Abstracts will otherwise be reviewed after the 1 July submission deadline and notification of "acceptance with revision" will be flagged on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) by 15 July (a week before the early in-person registration deadline of 22 July).

 **The deadline for submission of abstracts is 1 July 2022.**